-The Habanero Hundred is set up to start at 12:00pm, and the 30 hour cutoff will end at 6:00pm on Sunday.
-All runners will have their choice of swag for the event via ultrasignup, the race will be chip timed, and we will have free pictures for all runners.
-There will be belt buckles for 100k/100m runners and medals for the 50k and 100M/100K relay teams.
-The 30k, 20k, 10k runners will have an all new Elevation Culture Medal.
+The Habanero Hundred is set up to start at HIGH NOON, and the 30-hour cutoff will end at 6:00 PM on Sunday.
+All runners will receive an event shirt, the race will be chip timed, and we will have free pictures for all runners.
+There will be belt buckles for 100M & 100K finishers, and medals for the 50k, Marathon, Half Marathon, 10k, and Relay Teams.

 LESS